Nextiva / Blog / VoIP

 IVRs help healthcare providers streamline patient services.
 Gone are the days of waiting on hold to book a doctor’s visit.

 Now, customers can schedule, confirm, or cancel appointments with a few button presses.
 Some systems even handle prescription refill requests or provide basic health information.
-It’s not quite a robot doctor, but it’s a handy first point of contact for many medical needs.
+It’s not quite a robot doctor, but it’s a handy first point of contact for many simple medical needs.

 Veterans Home Care, for example, uses Nextiva’s IVR to serve its at-risk veterans.